pcardotatgit/XDR_Workflows_and_Stuffs/7-ask_for_a_threat_response_token/inspect.md

 This activity will use a target that is Threat Response.

+This target is almost the same as the one we used for asking a token to Threat Response.
+Except that in this new one we will set the **No Account Key** to **True**.
+Because the authentication will based on a Bearer Token we will pass into the http header.

 Create an **HTTP Endpoint** target.
 Give it a name and define it this way :

     No Account Key : True
     protocol : HTTPS
     Host/IPAddress : visibility.eu.amp.cisco.com

+Notice : Host/IPAddress actually depends on your SecureX Tenant's region.

 ![](img/34.png)
-Notice : Host/IPAddress actually depends on your region.

 ![](img/35.png)